Jasiel-Stark8/DSA_Practice/DSA_Practice/Structures/structure-basic.md

 ```

 In this example, `student` is the name of the structure, and `rollno`, `name`, and `marks` are the members of the structure.
+NOTE: No memory is allocated when we do this, becuase it is not declared (See next topic on how to do this)

 ### 4. Important points about Structures:
 - Two members of a structure cannot have the same name.